Kerr Lens Mode Locking

 - In the case of soft aperture KLM, the Kerr lens leads to a better overlap of laser and pump beam, and thus to a higher gain for the peak of the pulse.
 That increase of gain has a similar effect as a decrease of losses; both effects increase the net round-trip gain.

 The article on passive mode locking explains how a saturable absorber leads to mode locking.

-- One generally needs to operate the laser close to a stability limit of its resonator, because otherwise the Kerr lensing effect is too weak.
+- One generally needs to operate the laser close to a stability limit of its resonator because otherwise the Kerr lensing effect is too weak.
 As a consequence, long-term stable operation is difficult to achieve, and the resonator design is a difficult task.